Sailing Hatseflats

 More than an hour later, the father and daughter team of Gerben and Geke Talsma with their Nacra Infusion were the first sailboat to finish.
 Only 7 boats scored the maximum 6 points to earn a 'gold' medal.
 Another 6 boats earned silver with 5 points and the remaining boats earned bronze with 1-4 points.

-After sailing in solitude for much of the day it was the prize giving and barbecue which brought the sailors together again.
+At the end of the day it was the prize giving and barbecue which brought the sailors together again.
 Hubert and Koos were on good form and the silly prizes and speeches were sometimes hilarious.

 Hubert, Koos and others had brought barbecues so that everyone could grill their own food.
 Emmanuel had brought excellent wine and Marten Jan cooked delicious pizza slices as a side dish.